Definition

 Techniques

-- Threshold Detection: Identifying events that exceed a certain frequency (e.g., too many failed login attempts).
+Identifying events that exceed a defined frequency (e.g., too many failed login attempts).

-- Profile-based Detection: Comparing current user activity against a “typical” behavioral profile.
+Comparing current user activity against a “typical” behavioural profile.

-- Anomaly Detection: Using a set of rules to detect deviations from expected system behavior.
+Using rules to detect deviations from expected system behaviour.

 Audit Records